wing5wong/artisan-whs-static/source/_events/2025-04-10_wss-battle-of-the-codes.md

 ---
-title: "WSS Battle of the Codes "
+title: WSS Battle of the Codes - CANCELLED
 date: 2025-05-20T10:01:00+12:00
 ---
 Whanganui Secondary Schools' Battle of the Codes fun run is on Tuesday 20 May at Tawhero Golf Course, 12.15-2.30pm.